-In 2020, I decided to start offering my services to followers and readers via Zoom, Skype, Messenger and other platforms.
+In 2020, I started offering my services to followers and readers via Zoom, Skype, Messenger and other platforms.
 To this day, I continue to offer consultations on a wide range of topics.

 What are consultations?
 My consultations are typically hour-long appointments where the discussion is entirely on your terms.
 They are safe spaces to discuss autism-related issues affecting you and/or those you love, in a supportive and non-judgemental environment – to someone with both personal and professional experience with autism.